brownKasey/Taking-Notes/README.md

 ![Saved-Note](./assets/Images/Note-Save.png)

 If you click the plus button, you'll be able to add another note.
 If you click on a previously saved note title you can view the old note title and body.
-If you the trash can you will delete whatever note is next to it.
+If you click the trash can you will delete whatever note is next to it.

 ## Credits